Soldier (Destiny's Child song): Commercial performance

 After debuting on the chart for the week ending November 20, 2004, "Soldier" moved to number 41 on the US Billboard Hot 100 the following week.
 For the week ending December 10, the single moved from number 14 to number ten, becoming the group's tenth and last top-ten single on the chart.
 It peaked at number three on the Billboard Hot 100 for the week ending February 12, 2005, becoming the second single from Destiny Fulfilled to peak at that position and was group last top-ten single on the Billboard Hot 100.
 It fell from the top ten of the chart for the issue dated March 5, 2005, after its position of number eight the previous week, thus spending a total of nine weeks within the top ten.
 Having spent a total of 23 weeks on the chart, "Soldier" was last seen at number 32.
-The single was also successful on several other Billboard charts; on the Dance Club Songs, it debuted at number 51 on the issue dated January 15, 2005, and managed to peak at number one in its sixth week for the issue dated February 26, 2005.
-"Soldier" further peaked at numbers three and four on the US Hot R&B/Hip-Hop Songs and Mainstream Top 40 charts dated January 1, 2005, and February 12, 2005, respectively.
+The single was also successful on several other Billboard charts; on the Dance Club Play chart, it debuted at number 51 on the issue dated January 15, 2005, and managed to peak at number one in its sixth week for the issue dated February 26, 2005.
+"Soldier" further peaked at numbers three and four on the US Hot R&B/Hip-Hop Singles & Tracks and Mainstream Top 40 charts dated January 1, 2005, and February 12, 2005, respectively.
 On May 18, 2005, the Recording Industry Association of America (RIAA) certified the single gold for selling 500,000 digital copies in the United States.
-Its ringtone was further certified platinum on June 14, 2006 for shipments of one million copies.
+Its ringtone was further certified platinum on June 14, 2006, for shipments of one million copies.